eclipse-iceoryx/iceoryx/iceoryx_examples/ice_multi_publisher/README.md

 ### Resubscriber application

-We first define a bound for the maximum number of samples the subscriber can hold.
+We first define a bound for the maximum number of samples the subscriber can queue up.

     constexpr uint64_t MAX_NUMBER_OF_SAMPLES{4U};